Zebrabeast/RegenTrack/README.md

 ## 🙏 Acknowledgement

-This project is based on:

-A large part of the code is borrowed from [PET](https://github.com/cxliu0/PET), [MPM](https://github.com/JunyaHayashida/MPM), [diffusion](https://github.com/fyang93/diffusion).
-Many thanks for their wonderful work.
+This project is built upon the following works: [PET](https://github.com/cxliu0/PET), [MPM](https://github.com/JunyaHayashida/MPM), [diffusion](https://github.com/fyang93/diffusion).
+We are grateful to the original authors for their outstanding work.

 <!-- --- -->